 This project is quick and easy to knit in an organic cotton yarn.
-The dropped stitches are decorative and they also give the soap suds a handy way to escape during use.
-The sachet's cord is also functional and decorative, making sure your soap hangs in the shower in pretty style.
+The dropped stitches are decorative, and they also give the soap suds a handy way to escape during use.
+The sachet's cord is also functional and decorative, making sure your soap hangs in the shower in a pretty style.

 - 25 yards worsted weight organic cotton yarn such as Lion Brand Organic Cotton